knowsuchagency/airflow-cdk/README.md

     app,
     "airflow-cdk",
     postgres_password="replacethiswithasecretpassword"),
-    # now the image deployed to ECS will match the one
-    # built with your local Dockerfile
+    # this is the only change to make when cloning
     base_image=aws_ecs.ContainerImage.from_asset(".")

 app.synth()